IncBL: Incremental Bug Localization: Evaluation

 \subsection{Experimental setting}

 We use Bugzbook~\cite{bugzbook} as our benchmark to evaluate {\em IncBL}.
 Bugzbook contains releases of 27 software projects and bug reports that correspond to each release.
-Following kbar and Kak~\cite{bugzbook}, we focus on Java, Python, C, and C++ code files, and discard other files in the codebase as well as bug reports linked to other file types in this experiment.
-We ended up with 43,017 bug reports.
+Following Akbar and Kak~\cite{bugzbook}, we focus on Java, Python, C, and C++ code files, and discard other files in the codebase as well as bug reports linked to other file types in this experiment.
+We end up with 43,017 bug reports.

 We aim to examine if \toolname can run more efficiently without losing any accuracy.
 For this purpose, we measure and compare the running time of \toolname and re-computing from scratch.
-To measure the running time of {\em IncBL}, we consider the usage scenario mentioned in Section \ref{subsec:implementation}: a user raises an issue in Github and then \toolname updates the VSM model of source code incrementally to localize buggy files with lower latency.
+To measure the running time of {\em IncBL}, we consider the usage scenario mentioned in Section \ref{subsec:implementation}: a user raises an issue in GitHub and then \toolname updates the VSMs incrementally to localize buggy files with lower latency.
 We measure the running time that \toolname requires for locating potential buggy files for the raised bug report, denoted as $T_{Inc}$.
 We apply BugLocator on the usage scenario and measure its running time for each bug report, denoted as $T_{BL}$.
 Conducting the experiments on all collected bug reports is very time-consuming since BugLocator needs to compute everything from scratch.
 Therefore, we randomly sample 381 reports from all the studied bug reports, and this forms a statistically representative sample considering a 95\% confidence level and 5\% interval.
 We measure the running of \toolname and BugLocator on these sampled 381 reports.
 When measuring the accuracy, we keep the same setting as Bugzbook experiment: associating a group of bug reports with one software release.
-We run \toolname on all the 43,017 bug reports and incrementally updates VSM model representations for each new software release.
+We run \toolname on all the 43,017 bug reports and incrementally updates VSM representations for each new software release.

 We run our experiments on a server with a 16-core CPU and 512 GB memory.
 The dataset, experimental results, and detailed instructions to run the experiments can be accessed via \url{https://github.com/soarsmu/IncBL}.